shyam2106/Zircon-dev/README.md

 # Zircon-dev
-This respository is to develop an application for amazon products
+This respository is to develop an application for amazon ASINS